emastho/vixenydocs/src/routes/basics/guides/advance/enclosing/+page.md

 // Note that we are using the same `app`, all instance of wrap are immutable

 // Testing the wrap
-const handler = app
+const handler = await app
   .testPetitions();

-// Testing the wrap with the options const atFourhandler = app
+// Testing the wrap with the options const atFourhandler = await app
   // Adding the options
   .changeOptions(opt)
   .testPetitions();